bamadesigner/bamadesigner-gatsby/src/content/speaking.md

 title: "Speaking"
 template: ""
 ---
-I've had the pleasure of sharing my experience and passions in a variety of formats, from conferences to podcasts to webinars.
-As you'll notice, I love to talk about Accessibility and Higher Education, if you ever want to chat.
-I'm active in the WordPress community so most of my speaking engagements are for WordPress-related events or publications.
-I post [my presentation slides](https://www.slideshare.net/rachelcarden) on SlideShare.
+I've had the pleasure of sharing my experience and passions in various formats, from conferences to podcasts to webinars.
+As you'll notice, I love to talk about online accessibility and Higher Education.

+[Let me know](/contact/) if you want to chat.

 ## Webinars